It is better to protest than to accept injustice.

-David said he was hanging back as this was the first time he ever protested anything.
+“It isn’t about me getting beat up.
+It’s about focusing back on the original intention of all of these protests, which is Black Lives Matter,” David told the AP.David said he was hanging back as this was the first time he ever protested anything.
 He also wore his Naval Academy sweatshirt to show the police that he wasn’t some crazy anarchist.
 He said the protest started as a bunch of pregnant women standing with linked arms.
 He said he was trying to talk to the men in fatigues.
 He said he told them, “You take the oath to the Constitution; you don’t take the oath to a particular person,” when one officer pointed a weapon at David’s chest.
 Another pushed him back and he stood there with his hands at this side.
 That is when the video shows a law enforcement officer strike David five times with a baton.
 The attack seems to not faze David at all, but then he gets pepper sprayed in the face.
 Only then does he fall back, but not before giving the officials a hand gesture to show his displeasure.

 While various people on Twitter spoke of him standing tall like a mountain and not being hurt, David says he actually has two broken bones in his hand which will require surgery to fix.

 David is a 1988 graduate of the Naval Academy and served in the Navy’s Civil Engineer Corps before getting out.
 He doesn’t plan on going back out to protest anytime soon.
 “My ex-wife and my daughter would kill me if I did that.
 They’re so angry at me for doing it in the first place because I got beat up,” he said.
 “I’m not a redwood tree.
 I’m an overweight, 53-year-old man.”